- Life & Money

 A third option: separate and joint bank accounts

-Many couples choose a hybrid approach where some money goes into a joint bank account for shared expenses, like bills and rent, and the rest goes into separate bank accounts.
+Many couples choose a hybrid approach where some money goes into a joint bank account for shared expenses, such as bills and rent, and the rest goes into separate bank accounts.
 Depending on what percentage of their income each person deposits, having both a joint bank account and separate bank accounts can help expenses feel a little more equal if one partner makes more money.

 Whatever you decide, the most important thing is being on the same page with your partner from the very start.